oculardexterity/buzzard-plinth-dungeon/README.md

 Then, just type to chat, as if this were a normal chatroom.

-Commands are preceded by an exclamation mark(!), e.g.:
+Commands are preceded by an exclamation mark(!) — because RiscOS executables used ! in the same way — e.g. :

 	!jump